She is a bright star in British women’s tennis and Guernsey’s pride and joy.

 She attained her first senior ranking of 756 on 27th July 2009 when she won her first senior title, the $10,000 tournament in Frinton-on-Sea in Essex.
 At the 2010 AEGON International in Eastbourne, she won through qualifying to reach the main draw and beat Aleksandra Wozniak in the 1st round.
 She did not get further as she was beaten by Victoria Azarenka in the second round.

 Her first Grand Slam was Wimbledon 2010 when she got a wild card into the main draw but she lost in the first round to Romina Oprandi in three sets.

 She went on to win a $25,000 tournament in Wrexham beating Sania Mirza in the Final.
 In October 2010 she was seeded 5th in the Commonwealth Games when she had the chance to represent Guernsey.
 She reached the final but lost to top seed Australian Anastasia Rodionova.

 She spent December in Florida doing intensive training for the 2011 season.
-She would run on the beach every morning at 7am followed by two hour weight sessions in the gym plus practising on the court.
+She would run on the beach every morning at 7 am followed by two-hour weight sessions in the gym plus practicing on the court.

 Her new-found athletic ability showed in New Zealand and she is the youngest player in the World Top 150.

 She said she was tired before the Australian Open and she was knocked out in the second round of qualifying.
 She will be playing in the British Team in the Federation Cup during the first weekend in February when Great Britain play Israel in Eilat.